 You went in to have some tests done, you got the results and you have now been diagnosed as to having genital herpes.
 Now what?
 Is your whole life going to change?
-How about dating with herpes?
+How about dating with hsv 2?
 Is your life now in ruins?

 Well, let me tell you upfront: it’s not.
 Herpes, regardless of the usual notion, isn’t a big life-changer.
 Sure, you would have to do some adjustments in your lifestyle, especially with your dating life, but aside from that, life goes on.
 You’d still be as normal as you currently are.

 But I’m sure that you still have a lot of questions in your mind right now about what genital herpes really is, what causes it, how to cure and many more.
 And most importantly, you want to learn more about dating with herpes.

 It may have just been hours, days or months since you discovered that you have contracted one of the most common Sexually Transmitted Disease (STD) in our population today.